Sucerquia/vmol/README.md

 - Use the same technique that angles to create surfaces.
 One possible use is to represent electronic density surfaces.
 - Add automatic guessing of bonds with ASE.
+- add pick function as it is done in nglview.
+- Add nicer representations as nglview does for proteins and so...